 The peer tutoring program at the Educational Help, Services, and Academic Support Center (EHSAS) is an important service provided by Habib University to assist students in achieving academic excellence.
-This program was developed grounded in collaborative learning between students who have shown academic excellence and competency, and those who need academic support.
+This program has been developed to promote collaborative learning between students who have shown academic excellence and students who want academic support.
 With this aim of focusing on individual development within a supportive and collaborative learning space, the objectives of the peer tutoring program are as follow:

-- To provide learning assistance to students in overcoming their academic challenges in their identified courses.
+- To provide learning assistance to students in overcoming their academic challenges in specific courses

 - To provide tutors with an opportunity to refine their interpersonal, communication, and instructional skills.